sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 }
 ```

-Here we can explain more details about the `events` data in the request:
+The request details the `events` data:

 * `eventType`: The type name of the event.
 Currently only `utxoSpent` available.

-* `spentUtxo`: The specified utxo of the contract been spent in the event.
+* `spentUtxo`: The specified utxo of the contract spent in the event.

-* `contractId`: The contract ID of the event belongs to.
+* `contractId`: The contract ID that the event belongs to.

 * `spentBy`: The specified input index of the contract call tx from which the event comes.

-* `createdInSpentTxOutputs`: Newly generated contract utxo(s) in the spent tx if it's stateful contract.
+* `createdInSpentTxOutputs`: Newly generated contract utxo(s) in the spent tx if it's a stateful contract.

-* `id`: Unique event Id.
+* `id`: Unique event id.

 * `methodName`: The method name of the contract call of the event.

-* `args`: The arguments list the contract call of the event.
+* `args`: The argument list of the contract call of the event.

-You need to return an HTTP code of 200 for a successful acknowledgement.
-We will auto-pause the webhook after several unsuccessful deliveries.
-You need to manually reactivate it on the `webhooks` web page before we start pushing notifications to it again.
-Another important thing is that for a single event, there might be more than one notification pushed to the webhook, so make sure you have this situation handled.
+You need to return a HTTP code of 200 for a successful acknowledgement.
+We will automatically pause the webhook after several unsuccessful deliveries.
+You need to manually reactivate it on the `webhooks` page before we start pushing notifications to it again.
+For a single event, there might be more than one notification pushed to the webhook, so make sure you have this situation handled.

 #### Webhook Security

-To keep your webhook requests secure, we add a signature header `x-scrypt-signature` for each request by signing the request data with your own API key using the HMAC-SHA256` algorithm.
-So you can verify it if you like.
-It's generated using code like this:
+To keep your webhook requests secure, we add a signature header `x-scrypt-signature` for each request by signing the request data with your own API key using the [HMAC-SHA256](https://en.wikipedia.org/wiki/HMAC) algorithm.
+So you can verify it if you wnat.
+It can be generated using code like this:

 ```
 const signature = crypto.createHmac('sha256', apiKey).update(JSON.stringify(body)).digest('hex');